rom-rb/rom-rb.org/source/5.0/learn/repositories/reading-simple-objects.html.md

 user_repo = UserRepo.new(rom)
 ```

-> Notice that `users.where` and `users.by_pk` are SQL-specific interfaces that
+^INFO
-> should not leak into your application domain layer, that's why we hide them
+Notice that `users.where` and `users.by_pk` are SQL-specific interfaces that **should not leak into your application domain layer**, that's why we hide them behind our own repository interface.
-> behind our own repository interface.
+^

 And then in our app we can use the selector methods: